CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Elective

-Mandarin 12 (Non-Heritage) is a lower intermediate Mandarin course designed for students who have had 330-360 hours of instruction in written and oral Mandarin Chinese.
-This course aims not only to teach the language is both written and oral form but also to teach about the culture of Chinese people around the globe.
+This course builds on the big ideas and skills established in Mandarin 11.
+Language skills will be refined through the exploration of thematic and cultural topics, such as shopping, health, and summer activities.
+Mandarin 12 aims not only to teach the language is both written and oral form but also to teach about the culture of Chinese people around the globe.
 It is also the hope of the course that they may use the language skills and cultural knowledge to spread the love of Christ to the people of Chinese heritage that they will encounter throughout their lives.
-We will be using Huanying Volume 2 Part 2, as well as other supplementary materials provided by the teacher.
-By the end of this course, the students will learn another 200-220 Chinese characters and will be able to engage in topics such as China, Travelling and Tourism.
+By the end of Mandarin 12, students will have learned approximately 900 Chinese characters.
+Students will write a range of text types and conduct presentations, for diverse audiences.

 SPANISH